 Students at Bethel Seminary are admitted to the degree program for which they apply.
 A student who desires to pursue a second degree should contact their student success advisor.
-If the second degree is for a program with different admissions requirements, students will need to apply to that degree program through the Office of Admissions and Recruitment.
+If the second degree is for a program with different admissions requirements, students will need to apply to that degree program through the Office of Admissions.

-Should a student’s vocational interests change and they wish to change to another degree program after they have already begun their initial program, the student must make formal application through the registrar's office.
-A change in campus or delivery system, even while pursuing the same degree, constitutes a change in degree program and requires formal application.
+Should a student’s vocational interests change and they wish to change to another degree program after they have already begun their initial program, the student must make formal application through the Registrar's Office.
+A change in campus, even while pursuing the same degree, constitutes a change in degree program and requires formal application.
 Students who change from Master of Divinity to a Master of Arts, or vice versa, must meet the catalog requirements in effect at the time of change to the new program.
 Students who change between Master of Arts programs, or make changes between Master of Divinity programs, may remain within their original catalog year.

-A change from a certificate program to a degree program, or from any program to the Master of Arts in Marriage/Marital and Family Therapy degree, requires a full admissions application through the Office of Admissions and Recruitment.
+A change from a certificate program to a degree program, or from any program to the Master of Arts in Marriage/Marital and Family Therapy degree, requires a full admissions application through the Office of Admissions.